haresfaiez/haresfaiez.github.io/_posts/2020-06-28-acornjs-internals-main-concepts.md

 and a couple of other similar settings.

 Options also define callbacks that are called by Acorn during different stages of parsing.
-This allows you to define a function that is called after reading a token, or after parsing a node or a comment.
+This allows you to define a function that is called after reading a token or after parsing a node or a comment.

 ## Parsing the top level
-That top-level node is either created by `parseTopLevel` itself or taken from the AST given by the options.
+That top-level node is either created by `parseTopLevel` itself or it is taken from the AST given by the options.
 In both situations, the result of the parsing is an AST whose root is a node with the type `'Program'`.
 `Parser` has a method `parse` that uses `parseTopLevel` to loop over and parse top-level statements in the input, then to collect their nodes under the top-level node.